wikindx/wikindx/README.txt

      - website/cus/core stores the definition in json format of the component compatibility versions for each core version since Wikindx version 6.3.6

      - website/downloads/components_server.php is used to serve the list of components from the update server configured in Wikindx 5.9.1 to 6.3.5

      - website/downloads/ stores the components list of each version released in a subfolder named after their version number for Wikindx 5.9.1 to 6.3.5

-     - website/web/src stores the source files of the website generated with Hugo (v0.80)
+     - website/web/src stores the source files of the website

-     - The API manual is not stored in SVN but build at the release time.
+     - website/web/X.Y.Z stores the source files of the website generated with Hugo (v0.80)

  ---:::---:::---:::---:::---:::---:::---:::---:::---:::---:::---:::---